sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-06_the-lineage-of-the-vishnu-tantras.md

 +++
-title = "The lineage of the viShNuxa0tantras"
+title = "The lineage of the viShNu tantras"

 +++
 oM ugraM vIraM mahAviShNuM jvalantaM sarvatomukhaM |